 One of my favorite memories of visiting Priorat with my Wine School students was our time at Celler Vall Lach.
 A stone –a triangle of iron-shaded black rock– from one of their vineyards still sits on my office desk at the school.
 We spent an entire morning at the winery, the oldest building in the ancient town of Porrera.
 2006 was still in the barrel at the time, and it was amazing even back then.

 The wine is sourced from the village’s vineyards, mostly century-old Cariñena.
 It is then aged 14 months in new French oak barrels.
 This is serious stuff and will be best if cellared for 5 years.
 It will drink well for at least the next two decades.

 This wine is a steep wall right now, a bit overwhelming for most palates.
-I would strongly recommend decanting for 6 hours prior to tasting.
+I would strongly recommend decanting for 6 hours before tasting.
 Dense and enveloping with a deep layer of burnt clay and black fruit.
-Underneath, the tart acidity pushes into the deep purple flavors of quince and burnt rosemary.
-The tannins lay out flavors of mineral and dark chocolate.
+Underneath, the tart acidity pushes into the deep purple flavors of quince and burnt rosemary—the tannins layout flavors of mineral and dark chocolate.
 The alcohol brings it into a voluptuous wholesomeness that pulls in more caramel and ripe fruit.
-This is an excellent bottle.
-World class.
+This is an excellent bottle—World class.